Jurie Els

+Early life and songwriting

 Els started singing professionally in 1994 after winning the popular South African TV quiz programme Noot vir Noot in 1991.
-He wrote the lyrics to hundreds of South African songs recorded by some of the most popular artists including Sonja Herholdt, Rina Hugo, Gé Korsten, Carike Keuzenkamp, Bobby Angel, Robbie Klay, OTH, Joanna Field, Caroline du Preez, Nadine and Patricia Lewis.
+Since 1984, Els has written lyrics for over 600 songs recorded by more than 50 South African artists, including Sonja Herholdt, Rina Hugo, Gé Korsten, Patricia Lewis and Bobby Angel, Carike Keuzenkamp, Bobby Angel, Robbie Klay, OTH, Joanna Field, Nadine and Patricia Lewis—establishing him as one of the most prolific songwriters in Afrikaans popular music.
 He has to date 37 CD and DVD releases and total sales of over half a million units.
-Most of his albums were released on BMG and later Sony BMG.
+Most of his albums were released on BMG (later Sony BMG), EMI and Universal Music.
 Two of his albums (Vat-Vat and Duet met Patricia Lewis) have gone platinum and five gold as a recording artist.
 He has also won many awards as music producer and songwriter.

 Personal life

-In 2005 Els married the highjump world champion Hestrie Cloete.
+In 2005 Els married the high jump world champion Hestrie Cloete.
 Their daughter Chrizette was born in 2006 and their son Jason John in 2008.

 Els was involved in a high profile court case after ex child star singer Robbie Klay in 2008 alleged sexual molestation by Els when Klay was between 11 and 16.
 The allegations first appeared in Beeld in February 2008.
 The Pretoria High Court trying the case found the evidence insufficient, Judge Chris Eksteen stating that Klay was a "very poor witness who misled and deceived the court and had a money motive".
 Klay's claims were dismissed in December 2009 acquitting Els on all charges of sexual molestation.
-Earlier the Supreme court had ordered a ban on publication of details of the alleged incidents.
+Earlier the Supreme Court had ordered a ban on publication of details of the alleged incidents.
 Major media outlets Huisgenoot, You and Media24, defying the court's publication ban, were successfully sued by Els and eventually sanctioned and fined.

-Els went on to release eight more albums/greatest hit compilations after the 2009 court case, Klay none.
+Els went on to release eight more albums/greatest hit compilations after the 2009 court case.
 Klay left South Africa and now lives in Los Angeles.

-Els and his family relocated to New Zealand in March 2010 and they now live in Bayview, Auckland on the North Island.
+Els and his family fled to New Zealand in March 2010 and they now live in Silverdale, Auckland on the North Island.
 Els retired from the music business in 2016 and now owns a small company (Retro Records) that buys and sells vinyl records.

-Hestrie, his wife, is a property manager.
-They own three properties in the Auckland area and are currently developing some land outside the historical village of Puhoi which Els is believed to have bought after a final court case/settlement.
+Hestrie, his wife, is a store manager at a popular women’s sport wear store in Albany Mall.
+The family owned three properties in the Auckland area and spent a few years developing some land outside the historical village of Puhoi which Els is believed to have bought after a final court case/settlement.

+Autobiography

+In September 2010, Els published his memoir Ver van vrede – My Volle Verhaal in which he recounts his upbringing in Vrede, his rise in the Afrikaans music industry and his side of the Robbie Klay controversy.